reframejs/reframe/docs/usage-manual.md

 The browser loads no (or almost no) JavaScript and the DOM is static.

 By default a page is rendered to HTML at request-time.
-But some pages are static
+But if a page is static
-(a landing page, a blog post, a personal homepage, etc.) and it would be wasteful to re-render its HTML on every page request.
+(a landing page, a blog post, a personal homepage, etc.) it would be wasteful to re-render its HTML on every page request.
 By adding `htmlStatic: true` to its page config, the page is rendered to HTML at build-time instead.

 <br/>